 As you can find aluminum in all of your cans, you are able to quickly and easily find aluminum just about anywhere.
-So, in order to receive much money for the aluminum can, you need to have a large amount.
+So, in order to receive much money for a beverage can, you need to have a large amount.
 When trading in aluminum, feel free to crush the cans ahead of time to save space.

 What is the Average Price for Aluminum Per Pound

-Because the price of aluminum fluctuates so much, it’s helpful to know what a historical average is to make things easier.
+When considering how much are aluminum cans worth, it’s important to remember that the per pound value fluctuates a lot!
+That’s because the price of aluminum fluctuates so much on the open market, it’s helpful to know what a historical average is to make things easier.
 Over the last 30 years, the average price of aluminum has been about 81 cents per pound.
 The data I used came from United States Geological Survey (USGS.gov).

 Aluminum Can Price Formula

 Now, there is a mathematical way to roughly determine around how much you are able to receive for your cans.
-With an average can weighing about 14-15 grams or .03 pounds, an average aluminum can is worth about 2.5 cents at 85 cents a pound.
+With an average can weighing about 14-15 grams or .03 pounds, an average beverage can has a value of about 2.4 cents at 81 cents a pound.
 Here is how that math works in case you want to use the price in the chart above: